Beer & Cheddar Fondue

 - In a large bowl, combine cheese and flour.
 In a small saucepan, heat the beer, garlic, mustard and pepper over medium heat until bubbles form around sides of pan.

 - Reduce heat to medium-low; add a handful of cheese mixture.
 Stir constantly, using a figure-eight motion, until almost completely melted.
 Continue adding cheese, one handful at a time, allowing cheese to almost completely melt between additions.
 Keep warm.
-Serve with pretzels and sausage.
+Serve with radishes, sliced apples and breadsticks.

 Nutrition Facts1/4 cup: 221 calories, 16g fat (12g saturated fat), 60mg cholesterol, 341mg sodium, 4g carbohydrate (1g sugars, 0 fiber), 12g protein.